 You Must Plan For Influence

-During this time, I began to think and plan for my response to getting, or not getting, the job.
+During this time, I began to think and plan for my response to getting or not getting the job.
 If my peer got the job, it was going to be business as usual for me.
 If I got the job, I knew there was going to be trouble.
-She was trying so hard to make herself look good and me look bad.
+She was trying so hard to make herself look good, and I looked bad.

-Before we become leaders, people are assessing us.
+Before we become leaders, people assess us.
 So make sure you don’t negatively affect the relational capital you need later to lead effectively.

 - She was very good at her job.

-- I did not want to do her job and mine while I was learning a new role which could have possibly affect my influence later.
+- I did not want to do her job and mine while I was learning a new role which could have possibly affected my influence later.

 I guided her through that process and indirectly guided the rest of the team as well.
 Remember, “LEAD” means to guide.